ckinateder/abraham/README.md

 ## Updates

 I've made it pretty simple (at least for me) to push updates.
 Once I'm in the directory, I can run `$ ./build-push 1.2.0 "update install requirements"` where `1.2.0` is the version and `"update install requirements"` is the git commit message.
 It will update to PyPi and to the github repository.

+## Notes

+Currently, there's another algorithm in progress (SALT), and those files are in the `abraham3k/` directory (`salt.py`, `salt.ipynb`).
+They're not ready for use yet, so don't worry about importing them or anything.